apatel2582/Blockhack_HyperCycleAI_Decentralized_Minds/README.md

      ```bash
      npm start
      ```
-   - Since the backend occupies `localhost:3000`, the frontend should start at `localhost:3001`.
+   - backend - `localhost:3000`, the frontend - `localhost:3001`.

 ## **Docker Note**

-Although Docker files are provided, currently only the backend is accessible at `localhost:3000` when using Docker.
-The frontend faces issues.
-Thus, it's recommended not to use Docker for now.
+  - Make sure to have Docker Desktop installed and docker as a Environmental PATH variable.
+  - Docker Support arrived. `docker-compose up --build` From the main directory.
+  - Make sure to `docker-compose down -v` to stop and delete volumes and containers.
+  - Try to delete unused images to make space.

 ## **Environment Variables**